NEW RESOURCES FOR EMPLOYERS

 Chronic Disease Risk Reduction

 The Chronic Disease Risk Reduction (CDRR) program operates within the Harvey County Health Department.
-The CDRR grant supports the Health Department in the development and implementation of a comprehensive plan for the reduction of health-risk behaviors.
+The CDRR grant supports the development and implementation of a comprehensive plan for the reduction of health-risk behaviors.
 Funded by the Kansas Department of Health and Environment, CDRR grants focus on improving policies, systems and environments to reduce the risk of individuals developing chronic diseases.

 From 1992 to 2007, the prevalence of obesity in Kansas more than doubled from 13% to 29%.
 Currently, two-thirds (65%) of Kansas adults are either overweight or obese (KS BRFSS, 2010).
 More than 30% of the 700,000 children living in Kansas are overweight or at risk for becoming overweight.
 Healthcare costs related to obesity are excessive.
 In Kansas, an estimated $657 million is spent per year in total direct medical costs with Medicare and Medicaid expenditures of $138 million and $143 million, respectively (Finkelstein E. A, et al. Obesity Research.
 2004:12(1):18-24).
 In 2005, obesity contributed to the deaths of 3,700 Kansans.